Jun Matsumoto: TV host

 From 2005 to 2007, Matsumoto along with Akiko Wada, Aya Matsuura, KAT-TUN, Tomochika, and Hinoi Team hosted Minna no Terebi/Utawara Hot Hit 10.

 Radio

 Matsumoto had his own radio show, Jun Style, on Nack5 from October 5, 2002, to September 2011.

 Exhibition

-On November 4, 2023, through a video for members of Arashi's FC, Matsumoto announced the opening of an exhibition in Roppongi Museum for year end.
-The expo, named "Jun Matsumoto Exhibition `Perspective ~ Toki o tsunagu manazashi ~", according to the official Twitter, is a 6-person collaboration, in which Matsumoto's view and words can be experienced by the visitors.
-Exhibition will run from December 8, 2023 to January 18, 2024.
+On November 4, 2023, through a video for members of Arashi's FC, Matsumoto announced the year–end opening of an exhibition in Roppongi Museum, named Jun Matsumoto Exhibition 'Perspective ~ Toki o tsunagu manazashi ~' (JUN MATSUMOTO EXHIBITION「PERSPECTIVE ‐時をつなぐ眼差し‐」), given after Matsumoto's experience playing Tokugawa Ieyasu, according to the official Twitter and the event's official site.
+It was a 6-person collaboration, with photographers Kazumi Kurigami, Jiro Konami and Yoshiharu Ota, actor Junichi Okada, painter/contemporary artist Yukimasa Ida, and architect Tsuyoshi Tane, where his view and words captured by the guest artists could be experienced by the visitors.
+Exhibition ran from December 8, 2023, to January 18, 2024.